System Design Space

 Focus on Python and eager execution

-The dynamic graph made ML code closer to scientific Python and lowered the entry barrier.
+The dynamic graph made ML code feel closer to scientific Python and lowered the barrier to entry.

 Community and feedback accelerated evolution and built user trust.

-Meta, Microsoft, NVIDIA, clouds and startups have strengthened the ecosystem and sustainability of the project.
+Meta, Microsoft, NVIDIA, cloud providers, and startups all strengthened the ecosystem and the project's resilience.

-The focus shifted to tools around PyTorch: experiment tracking, deployment, monitoring.
+The focus shifted toward the tooling around PyTorch: experiment tracking, deployment, and monitoring.

 PyTorch is here to stay